ehrpg/qstar/docs/perks-flaws.md

 Perks and flaws further customize your character and make them stand out more.

+Perks and flaws that change values like maximum currencies use adjectives.

+Perks that add abilities or improve abilities use nouns.

 ## Perks

 Perks unlock abilities, improve stats or change roleplayining circumstances in a positive way.

+Perks are usually restricted by ability scores, skill ranks, or other stats.
+Races providing perks ignore the perk requirement.

-While perks state their costs, your GM can require additional things before you can *buy* a perk, i.e. you first have to:
+While perks state their requirements and costs, your GM can require additional things before you can *buy* a perk, i.e. you first have to:

 * find someone who can train you,
 * make acquiantances with important NPCs,